nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

 A. Release 361 of the NVIDIA Linux driver introduced OpenGL libraries built upon the libglvnd (GL Vendor Neutral Dispatch) architecture, to allow for the coexistence of multiple OpenGL implementations on the same system.
-The .run installer package includes both GLVND and non-GLVND GLX client libraries, and beginning with release 364, the GLVND libraries are installed by default.
+   Beginning with release 364, the GLVND libraries are installed by default.

    By design, GLVND conforms with the Linux OpenGL ABI version 1.0 as defined at https://www.opengl.org/registry/ABI/ and exposes all required entry